anephenix/measure/README.md

 ### License and Credits.

-&copy; 2025 Anephenix OÜ.
-Measure is licensed under the MIT license.
+&copy; 2025 Anephenix Ltd. Measure is licensed under the MIT license.